NumericPrime/Terraria_modding_tool/README.md

 If you want to use the two programs you need to download Processing first.
 You can get it at https://processing.org/download/ .
 Once you press the Button add item it generates the .cs file Move it to your source folder of your mod and you should be fine.

+If you are using the code you have to keep the .pde file in a folder with the same name.
+Open it and press the playbutton.